On automatic continuity of operators from ordered to topological vector spaces: On continuity of some operators between ordered topological vector spaces

-It follows that every collectively order-to-norm bounded set of operators from an OBS with a closed generating cone to an NS is uniformly bounded.
+It follows that every equi-order-to-norm bounded set of operators from an OBS with a closed generating cone to an NS is uniformly bounded.
 In particular, each order bounded operator from an OBS with a closed generating cone to an ONS with a normal cone is continuous.
-Following \cite{E1-2026}, we collect few more consequences of Proposition \ref{prop 3S2} in the next proposition.
+Following \cite{E1-2026}, we collect few more statements below.